GuanglinHuang/hofa/README.md

 **Update log:**

+Changes in version 0.8.6
+ - small revision in M2.gmm and M3.gmm functions.

 Changes in version 0.8.5
- - small revsion in M2.gmm function.
+ - small revision in M2.gmm function.
  - add M3.gmm function, using third-order moment for Generalized Moment Method in Fan and Zhong(2018).

 Changes in version 0.8.4